EinMix: universal toolkit for advanced MLP architectures¶

 mixes only last axis.EinMix

-can mix any axis. - Sequential structure is always preferred as it is easier to follow
+can mix any axis (or set of axes). - Sequential structure is always preferred as it is easier to follow

 - Intentionally there is no residual connection in